Geerebel/miniphisher/README.md

 A simple phishing tool using PHP and Ngrok to simulate social media login pages and capture credentials for educational analysis and security awareness.

+SORRY FOR THE CREDENTIAL LOGS JUST GO TO CREDS.TXT THEN REMOVE EVERYTHING INSIDE

 ---

 ## 📦 Features